rmungai/SpheroidInvasionAnalysis/README.md

 # SpheroidInvasionAnalysis

-**DOI** *(will be entered here when paper is published)*
+**Correspoding manuscript:** "Towards an Objective and High-throughput Quantification Method for Spheroid Invasion Assays" Rozanne W. Mungai, Roger J. Hartman, Grace Jolin, Kevin Piskorowski , and Kristen L. Billiar. **DOI** *(will be entered here when paper is published)*

-This repository contains scripts used to batch process images of multicellular spheroids and quantify invasion between two snapshot images.
+This repository contains MATLAB scripts used to batch process images of multicellular spheroids and quantify invasion between two snapshot images.
 It is intended for cases where the same spheroid is imaged at an initial timepoint (such as Day0, when no invasion has occured) and again imaged at a final timepoint (such as Day 2) to calculate the extent of invasion from the spheroid.
-Please see the following manuscript for a use-case example:
+Please see the corresponding manuscript for a use-case example:

-(Copies of the script are provided in both Python and MATLAB for ease-of-use.)
+A GUI (for those unfamiliar with programming) and a Python version of these scripts are provided in Python by @rogerh2 for ease-of-use.

 ## **Requirements**
 MATLAB R2021a or later with the image processing toolbox

 ## **Components**

-(Optional) Binarizing_imageset_two step.m used to autimatically binarized gray scale 8-bit tiff images and apply a circular mask around the image edges. manually adjust contrast raw tif images and embed necessary metadata.
+Binarizing_imageset_two step.m to autimatically binarize gray scale 8-bit .tif images and apply a circular mask around the image edges.

 UseQuant_imagesetrocessImages.m to quantify invasion using two sets of images per spheroid: (1) initial and (2) final time points